CUAHSI/gallery/source/gallery/python/Reproducible Science/Hourly Precipitation Data for Beltsville, MD/index.rst

     <div class=example-description>
         <h2> Description </h2>
-        <p>This resource includes hourly precipitation data collected by NOAA and downloaded from the NCDC to obtain hydrologic analysis.</p>
+        <p>This resource includes hourly precipitation data collected by National Oceanic and Atmospheric Administration's (NOAA's) and downloaded from the National Climate Data Center (NCDC) from station located in Beltsville, MD.
+These data were collected to with the purpose of obtain important inputs for some further research about hydrologic modeling.
+Samples were collected automatically through code in Python.
+Methods implemented for sample collection and analysis are described within the resource.</p>
     </div>